aiven/devportal/docs/tools/terraform/reference/cookbook/grafana-m3db-postgresql-recipe.rst

 ==========================================================

 Whether monitoring your data infrastructure or analyzing resource utilization based on metrics, `Aiven for Grafana <https://aiven.io/grafana>`_ provides powerful visualizations and easy integrations for your Aiven services.
-A time-series database like M3DB can be used as a data source to send the relational database metrics to the Grafana dashboard.
+A time-series database like M3DB can be used as backend to store PostgreSQL® database metrics to be queried by the Grafana dashboard.
 This example shows how to use the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_  to create an Aiven for PosgreSQL service, an Aiven for M3DB service, an Aiven for Grafana service, and the related service integrations programmatically.

 .. mermaid::